 - UNHCR and partners are conducting mobilization for 2020 implementation.
-Beneficiaries verification for sectors who have cut off variables has been concluded. - Camp Coordination meeting held in December focused on taking stock on accomplishments thus far and laying key strategies for 2020 moving forward.
+Beneficiaries verification for sectors 0 who have cut off variables has been concluded. - Camp Coordination meeting held in December focused on taking stock on accomplishments thus far and laying 0 key strategies for 2020 moving forward. - Implementing Partners have been engaged in message dissemination in regards to prevent Corona virus in 0 the Camp and its surrounding.